jsf0/standoff/README.md

 See the man page (standoff.1) for full usage examples.
 Below is a brief explanation to get you running.

-Standoff requires a file containing a list of target machines (one per line) to configure.
-You can then specify a payload file with a list of commands to run on those machines with the -c option.
-Additionally, you can give standoff a list of files to upload with the -f option.

-These payload files are all read line by line.
-A typical usage might look like this:
+Standoff requires a payload file in INI format.
+A simple example might look like this:

 ```

-standoff.pl -t targets -c commands -f files
+[Targets]
+target=172.16.1.1

+[Files]
+file=httpd.conf

+[Commands]
+command=doas cp httpd.conf /etc
+command=doas rcctl restart httpd

 ```

+This will upload a file called httpd.conf into the remote user's home directory, then execute the commands in the Commands section.
-where "targets" is a text file containing the hostnames or IP addresses to configure (one per line), "commands" is a text file containing the shell commands to run (one command per line) and "files" is a list of files to upload.
-It is important to note that files are always uploaded before any commands are executed on the remote machine, so if you need to move them to the correct locations on the target, you can put the commands to do so in the commands file.
+Any files are always uploaded before commands are executed on the remote machine, so if you need to move them to the correct locations on the target, you can put the commands to do so in the commands section.

-Example payload files for each are provided to show acceptable formats.
+More complex example payload files can be found in the examples/ directory.

 ### Limitations